Is Nipple Discharge a Sign of Menopause?

 These infections can recur, even with surgical infection.
 Nipple infections are most likely to occur in women who are smokers or who are exposed to second-hand smoke, so quitting smoking if suffering from a nipple infection can decrease the chance of recurrence.

-You May Also Like:Menopause and Anger
+You May Also Like:Menopause and Allergies

 Related Search Topics (Ads):